 December 1, 2019 — We have now been in Halfmoon Bay on the Sunshine Coast, BC for almost a year and half.
 We had a display up last year but the layout fairly modest (at least by my standards).
 I made several big changes this year that I think really improve the overall ambiance.
 I still have lots of unused elements from my Beachview display that I hope to incorporate in future years.

 If you look at the videos from the Beachview location, and compare it to the Eureka location, you see that displays are completely different.
 We moved from a boulevard setting to a front yard setting.
-The former could be viewed while sitting in car, for the latter you really need to be standing on our driveway to appreciated it.
-The other big difference is that the Beachview show used to run continuously while at Eureka, the viewers must push a button to queue up one of several ~10 minute thematic playlists.
+The former could be viewed while sitting in car, while the latter is best enjoyed standing on our driveway to appreciated it.
+The other big difference is that the Beachview show used to run continuously while at Eureka, the viewers must push a button to queue up one of several 10-12 minute thematic playlists.

 How this madness started